 With the advantages listed above, you may be eager to get your hands on the latest CNC router.
 But before you step out for router hunting, here are a few factors to bear in mind:

 Quite often, budget is the primary concern while purchasing any equipment.
 So naturally, a hobbyist or a DIYer cannot spend as much as a manufacturing unit.
-The expense becomes a more significant issue considering CNC routers can cost anywhere between USD 2500 to USD 180,000!
-And this price range is subject to vary depending on the configuration, brand, specifications, and more.
+The expense becomes a more significant issue considering CNC routers can cost anywhere between USD $2,500 to $200,000+.
+This price range is subject to the configuration, brand, and exact specifications.
 The best way to analyze whether the investment in a CNC router is justified is by performing cost analysis, calculating ROI, and quantifying the value derived by the machine.
 This holistic assessment can narrow down your budget range with the corresponding realistic expectations.

 Not every CNC router that you come across is suitable for the task at hand.
 A CNC wood router, for example, is much different than a 3D printer.
 Therefore, the device must be calibrated to match the unique application and capability.
 Fortunately, CNC routers are available in varying shapes and sizes, which offer the operator a world of choices!
 Some of these include: